 A rent increase notice should be delivered directly to the tenant or sent via certified mail with a receipt requested.
 This process ensures that you will have proof the tenant received the notice on a particular date.
 The tenant should have at least 30 days to accept the change or reject it and move out.

 Ways To Ensure a Positive Reception?

-You can use several tips to ensure that a rent increase letter is positively received.
+There are several tips to ensure that a rent increase letter is positively received.
 Begin by making it personal.
-Use the tenant’s name in the greeting rather than just an impersonal “dear tenant.”
+Use the tenant's name in the greeting rather than just an impersonal "dear tenant."
 In addition, conclude the notice with a friendly closing.